orzarchi/node-microioc/README.md

 * The dependency can still have dependencies as well!
 In order to get them injected, pass no arguments to the factory function.
   Of course, you still need to make sure that the entire dependency tree is registered in the MicroIOC container.
 * A mix of dynamic and injected constructor arguments passed to automatic factory functions is partially supported:
-Every dynamic constructor argument passed to the factory function will be passed first to the dependency's constructor.
+Every argument we supply to an automated factory function will be passed as-is to the underlying class constructor, in the same order as the constructor's signature.
-Remaining constructor arguments defined on the dependency class will be need to be registered in the container, or an error will be thrown.
+The container will try to resolve all remaining parameters, and will throw an error if unsuccessful.

 #####Example showing all of the above